joannpav/TestChat.io/cypress/cypress/integration/readme.md

 Epics
 ----
-- User can create a new epic manually or import
+DONE - User can create a new epic manually
+- User can import epic from gitlab
 - Epics are listed in the side bar
-- Click an epic to view story feed for that epic
+DONE - Click an epic to view story feed for that epic
 - Users of the org can join one or more epics

 Stories
 ----
-- Stories belong to epics
+DONE - Stories belong to epics
 DONE - If there are no stories for an epic, a friendly message should be displayed DONE - Stories can be liked
 - Stories can be approved as a sign that an org member has reviewd